The Beta Band: Hot Shots II

 A hiatus followed, during which Mason released his second King Biscuit Time EP.
 The band gradually gravitated back into the studio, this time recruiting UK producer Colin Emmanuel, aka C-Swing, to oversee the process.
 The album, Hot Shots II, appeared in mid-2001, and was warmly received by critics and fans.
 It sacrificed much of the first album's experimentation for more boiled-down pop structure and hooks.
 The band had originally intended to release "Squares" (b/w "Won"), which featured a sample from the Günter Kallmann Choir's 1970 version of Wallace Collection's "Daydream", as the lead single.
 A video had been filmed and promo discs issued, but because another single ("Daydream in Blue" by I Monster) featuring a sample from the same Günter Kallmann Choir recording was to be released at around the same time, the band opted to release "Broke" instead.
 A performance on Top Of The Pops for "Broke" had been recorded, but was dropped and has never been shown.

 Two other singles were released from the album: "Human Being" in October 2001 and "Squares" in February 2002 (with the I Monster track long out of the charts).
 The band embarked on a long tour to support the album, at one point supporting Radiohead.
-In August 2002, they made No. 3 on Q magazine's list of "50 Bands to See Before You Die".
+In August 2002, they made Number 3 on Q magazine's list of "50 Bands to See Before You Die".